-The pH level of a swimming pool.
-What is this really?
-It is actually the measure of how acidic or how basic the water is in your swimming pool.
-The pH balance for a swimming pool is very essential to its overall water chemistry.
-Therefore it is vitally important that you learn how to test and adjust it.
+The pH level of a swimming pool; what is this really?
+It is the measure of how acidic or how basic the water is in your swimming pools.
+The level of the pH balance for a swimming pool is essential to its overall water chemistry.
+Therefore, it is vitally important that you learn how to test and adjust your parameters.

-This pool balancing factor is one of the most important element in swimming pool water chemistry.
+This pool balancing factor is one of the most crucial elements in swimming pool water chemistry.

-Where a reading of 0 indicates an extremely strong acid base (acidic water) and a reading of 14 means a very strong base (basic water).
-7 which is at the middle of the scale, means that the water is very neutral.
+Where a reading of zero indicates an extremely strong acid base (acidic water) and a reading of fourteen means a powerful base (basic water).
+A pH level reading of seven, which is at the middle of the scale, means that the water is very neutral.
 This in fact is the neutral point for water.
 The most desirable pH level for a swimming pool or spa is between 7.2 and 7.6.

-Whenever the pH of your swimming pool or spa drops too low, the water will become very acidic.
-When this happens, the water tends to corrode or etch anything that it comes in contact with.
-Generally water that is acidic will be under-saturated or very hungry.
+Whenever the pH level of your swimming pool or spa drops too low, the water will become very acidic.
+When this happens, the water tends to corrode or etch anything that it encounters.
+Water that is acidic will be undersaturated or very hungry.
 This means that it will seek out something to dissolve and combine with.

 Problems caused by low pH levels include...